 (a) Each 60 minutes of instruction equals one continuing education hour/credit;

 (b) All licensees, regardless of license number, shall now obtain 30 hours/credits of continuing education in each 24-month period prior to the renewal date in odd-numbered years.
 The first reporting period will be from April 1, 2015 to March 31, 2017;

 (c) Licensees must renew their license each year;

 (d) Continuing education is not required for licensees renewing their license for the first time;

 (e) It is the responsibility of the licensee to establish and maintain detailed records of continuing education compliance in the form of programs and certificates of attendance and make them available upon board request;

 (f) Course work may be live, by correspondence, video conferencing, internet, or be satellite-based; and

-(g) The board will randomly audit continuing education hours/credits.
+(g) The board will randomly audit continuing education hours/credits in each odd year.

 (3) Continuing education programs must meet the following criteria: